theyak/Tau2/README.md

         }
     }

-Use the standard autoloader to use
+In your PHP script, use the standard autoloader.

 ```php
 require "vendor/autoload.php";